TimVoronkin/ELH-listing-helper/README.md

 - Paste JSON data into ELH forms of listings and rooms
 - Options page to customize prompts and settings
-- Button to copy image from room page to clipboard and more... extension still in development
+- Button to copy image from room page to clipboard
+- Button to open all rooms of listing and more... extension still in development